omgnetwork/omgnetwork.github.io/docs/watcher/manage-watcher.md

 sidebar_label: Manage a Watcher
 ---

-*By the end of this guide you should know how to manage your Watcher installed on VPS or dedicated server.
+*By the end of this guide you should know how to manage your Watcher installed on VPS or a dedicated server.
 The guide is useful for enterprise and individual clients who want to know how to manage their Watcher and receive notifications about its status, byzantine events, and alarms.*

 ## Goals